Goekdeniz-Guelmez/Let-s-train-a-simple-Neural-Net-from-Scratch/README.md

-Here's a friendly and straightforward description for your GitHub repository, tailored for beginners and suitable for all ages:

----

 # Let's Train a Simple Neural Net from Scratch

 Welcome to the "Let's Train a Simple Neural Net from Scratch" repository!
 This project is a beginner-friendly guide designed to introduce you to the world of machine learning.